hackproductions/devpost-video-downloader/README.md

 # Devpost Video Downloader

-This script will download all the videos inside of the Devpost CSV and will name them in order.
+This script will download all the videos inside of the Devpost CSV.

 ## Instructions
 1. Download Devpost project data WITHOUT PII